-The BPACC will give an exceptional customer experience with high quality seating and a focus on comfort and sight lines to the stage and a more intimate feel for the audience.
-Programming for the BPACC forecasts one of the highest uses for the auditorium will be popular music.
+The BPACC is will give an exceptional customer experience with high quality seating and a focus on comfort and sight lines to the stage and a more intimate feel for the audience.
+Programming for the BPACC forecasts the highest use for the auditorium will be popular music.
 The feel of attending a concert and being able to get up close to the artist and dance, with different price points for general admission and booked seating is achieved with the changed, flexible seating arrangement.
 The retractable seating also creates opportunity for indoor events the City cannot currently host to sufficient capacity such as trade shows, fashion shows, expos, cabaret banquet dinners and dance.

 On the first floor there will be a rehearsal room, two conference rooms and breakout rooms providing for a 400 banquet function with outdoor deck and views to the Bay.
 This will enable the hosting of conferences outside the main auditorium, allowing the auditorium to be used for set-up and other purposes while a conference is in progress; enabling conferences to be scheduled all year round without needing to share the auditorium with other events.
-These smaller lower cost spaces will provide an affordable alternative for community hire for functions and smaller sized events not requiring the large stage.
+With the completion of the airport project and the foreshore hotel developments, the City expects to be able to target business events of a standard that require first-class facilities.